labroo2/CPSC499_Project_JN_ML/README.md

 - deStruct - Parses structure output files and stores information in a S3 class object

-- avarage_runs - Averages across replications of STRUCTURE for a given value of K. Note that in this implementation, the user must ensure that the clusters are in a consistent order for the input.
+- average_runs - Averages across replications of STRUCTURE for a given value of K. Note that in this implementation, the user must ensure that the clusters are in a consistent order for the input.

 - structure_plot - Visualize individual allele ancestries, to delineate the likely level of population subdivision